Text Us to Get Started!

 INTELLECTUAL PROPERTY ADVANTAGES TO INCORPORATING

 In the case of intellectual property, incorporating offers inventors, creators, and entrepreneurs advantages for protecting their copyrights, patents, and trademarks.
 It puts the public on notice that the holder of the registered trademark or patent is a corporation or LLC in Texas.
-Since corporations in good standing, federal trademarks, and patents are electronically searchable, it means both competitors and potential partners can easily find who the legal owner of the intellectual property is.
+Since corporations in good standing, federal trademarks, and patents are electronically searchable, it means both competitors and potential partners can easily find out who the legal owner of the intellectual property is.
 For litigation purposes, it means that there is little confusion over ownership for any party conducting a due-diligence search.

 CORPORATE OWNERSHIP OF INTELLECTUAL PROPERTY